descope/swift-sdk/README.md

 # DescopeKit

-DescopeKit, the Descope SDK for Swift provides convenient access to the Descope user management and authentication API for a applications written in Swift.
+DescopeKit is the Descope SDK for Swift.
+It provides convenient access to the Descope user management and authentication APIs for applications written in Swift.
 You can read more on the [Descope Website](https://descope.com).

 ## Requirements